Yurik16/wildberries_api/README.md

 # wildberries_api

 "wildberries_api" is a Web API made with DRF (Django REST framework) that collects data from https://www.wildberries.ru/ <br />
-Take *.xlmx file or value(number) of product and output JSON with data of this product (article, brand, title)/
+Take *.xlmx file or value(number) of product and output JSON with data of this product (article, brand, title)

 ## Installation
 Before install you must have: